Suddhasvatta007/An-AI-Driven-Decision-System-for-Value-Aware-Regression-Testing/README.md

 - Filenames: There is a minor typo in `CodeFiles/Random/Random Selecton Code.ipynb` ("Selecton" -> "Selection").
 Renaming is optional but recommended for clarity.
 - NSGA-II: One NSGA-II notebook filename includes double extension `NSGA-II 80-248 implementation.ipynb.ipynb`; consider renaming to a single `.ipynb` extension.
-- If you want me to: I can run quick checks to list files in each folder, fix the filename typos, or open any notebook and extract the main entry points or README snippets.

 ---